 Ellis took a substantial amount of LSD on his day off, which resulted in him almost missing the infamous game.
 Ellis said of his time on the mound,

 "I really didn’t see the hitters.
 All I could tell was if they were on the right side, or the left side.
 As far as seeing the target, the catcher put tape on his fingers so I could see the signals.
 The opposing team and my teammates, they knew I was high.
 But they didn’t know what I was high on.
 They didn’t really see it, but I had the acid in me, and I didn’t know what I looked like with that acid.
-I had lost all concept of time."
+I had lost all concept of time."1,608420Is this outrageous?

 Strawberry also had a long history of drug abuse and arrests.
-His first run-in with the law took place in Tampa, FL after he was found with cocaine and tried to solicit sex from an undercover cop in 1999.
-He was suspended from baseball and received probation and community service from the court.
+His first run-in with the law took place in Tampa, Florida, after he was found in possession of cocaine and tried to solicit sex from an undercover cop in 1999.
+Following these incidents, he was suspended from baseball and received probation and community service from the court.

 The following year, he passed out while driving, high on pain killers prescribed for his cancer treatments.
 After colliding with another car, he tried to flee the scene but was later arrested and taken to jail.
 In 2001, Strawberry was arrested once again when he arrived at a Tampa hospital after being missing from his court-ordered rehab for several days.
 He was in and out of rehab throughout 2001 and 2002.1,156315Is this outrageous?

 In 2013, former Chicago Bears wide receiver Sam Hurd was sentenced to fifteen years in prison on federal drug charges.
 Hurd played for the Dallas Cowboys for five years and signed with the Bears in 2011, but the latter quickly cut ties when it was revealed that Hurd had tried to organize a drug ring in Chicago.